 Here’s what you should do when suing for severe emotional distress:

-- Document your emotional trauma — Collect anything that could back up your case, such as medical and work records, personal journal entries, and more.
+Document your emotional trauma — Collect anything that could back up your case, such as medical and work records, statements from mental health professionals, personal journal entries, and more.
 The more evidence you obtain, the higher your chance of winning the case.

 - Consult an attorney — A personal injury attorney will review all of your documents and advise you on the next steps.
 An attorney will also know the statute of limitations in your state for personal injury claims.

-- Build the case — A family law attorney will help you consult with an expert to assess the extent of emotional damages, and collect statements from eyewitnesses, family members, doctors, and more.
+Build the case — Personal injury attorneys will help you consult with an expert to assess the extent of emotional damages and collect statements from eyewitnesses, family members, doctors, and more.

 - File a personal injury claim — An attorney will file emotional distress lawsuits on your behalf.